 You can use a multimeter to measure the resistance of each individual element.
 Multimeters read ‘ohms’, which is the unit used to measure resistance.

-Look up in your kiln maintenance manual what the resistance of your elements ideally be.
+Look up in your kiln maintenance manual what the resistance of your elements ideally is.
 Once the resistance in your element is 10% higher than the recommended resistance, you know that they need replacing.

 Tip 15: Repositioning Saggy Elements